jdoleary/Spellmasons/docs/QAProtocol.md

 - TODO: Check volume of all tracks

 - **NEW** Check to make sure modifier images are rendering (may not be because the loop is called too much and it's recreating elements)
+- bounty hunter - test that same bounty unit is chosen in multiplayer
+- Test modifier potion effectiveness with prediction

 # Release protocal